The Constitution of ManFrom The Science of Spirituality

-A monad (49-atom) is involved in a 7-atom for its entire journey through the solar system, but the journey does not stop there.
+A monad (49-atom) is involved in a 7-atom for its entire journey through the 7 planes of the solar system, but the journey does not stop there.
 Once a monad has fully awakened its consciousness in that 7-atom it can dispense with its three triads and continue its evolution beyond the solar system.
 The monad’s 7-atom contains all the forty two higher kinds of atoms, therefore a chain of atoms can be said to connect the monad with all the forty two higher planes of existence.
 This chain of atoms is the “ladder” which the monad will climb on the cosmic stage of its evolutionary journey.
 The monad passes through six cosmic kingdoms, which correspond to the upper six cosmic planes (8–14, 15–21, 22–28, 29–35, 36–42 and 43–49).
 When the monad has evolved all the way up to plane 49 it has come full circle and is once again a fully liberated 49-atom.
 It began its journey as an unconscious atom of primary matter and has evolved into a fully-realised quaternary monad whose field of consciousness embraces an entire galaxy.
-The final challenge that faces the monad is to leave the universe it “grew up” in and go off into the Infinite to create its own universe.

 Father, Son and Mother (Holy Spirit)